nicbou/nicolasbouliane.com/frontend/content/blog/linking-soldiers-and-war-graves.md

 ---
-title: Playing with data: linking soldiers and war graves
+title: 'Playing with data: linking soldiers and war graves'
 description: Over the past week, I have written about the Canadian Expeditionary Force and the Commonwealth War Graves Commission data sets.
 After loading both data sets in a common database, it is finally time to bring them together.
 date_created: 2016-11-23
 ---